Participatory design: History

 From the 1960s onward there was a growing demand for greater consideration of community opinions in major decision-making.
-In Australia many people believed that they were not being planned 'for' but planned 'at'.
-(Nichols 2009).
+In Australia many people believed that they were not being planned 'for' but planned 'at' (Nichols 2009).
 A lack of consultation made the planning system seem paternalistic and without proper consideration of how changes to the built environment affected its primary users.
-In Britain "the idea that the public should participate was first raised in 1965" (Taylor, 1998, p.
-86).
-However the level of participation is an important issue.
+In Britain "the idea that the public should participate was first raised in 1965."
+In 1968 the UK Government set up a Committee to consider Public Participation in Planning, which reported in 1969, recommending little more than that the public should be able to comment on planning proposals.
+In 1971 the first international conference of the Design Research Society, in Manchester UK, was on 'Design Participation', which took a broad view of emerging practices of participation in design, from radical technology and computer aids in architectural design to inclusive design for disabled users.

+The level of participation is an important issue.
+One of the most influential works on citizen participation is the article "A Ladder of Citizen Participation", published by Sherry Arnstein in 1969.
+In this paper, Arnstein outlines a model consisting of eight levels of participation, ranging from manipulation to citizen control, the latter representing full and genuine participation.
 At a minimum public workshops and hearings have now been included in almost every planning endeavour.
 Yet this level of consultation can simply mean information about change without detailed participation.
-Involvement that 'recognises an active part in plan making' (Taylor, 1998, p.
-86) has not always been straightforward to achieve.
+Involvement that 'recognises an active part in plan making' has not always been straightforward to achieve.
 Participatory design has attempted to create a platform for active participation in the design process, for end users.